Lung cancer is the fourth most common type of cancer in India. Read on to find out about the symptoms, staging and treatment of lung cancer.

 What is lung cancer?

 Cancer is the uncontrolled multiplication of abnormal cells.
-Lung cancer is a type of cancer that begins in the lungs which is a part of our respiratory system.
+Lung cancer is a type of cancer that begins in the lungs which, are a part of our respiratory system.
 In India, lung cancer constitutes around 11.6% of all new cancer cases and around 18.4% of all cancer-related deaths.

 What are the symptoms of lung cancer?